koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 > - Trivially, plans composed entirely of ∅ actions have 0 penalty.
 > - Although we used high-level actions for simplicity, the formulation holds no matter the action granularity.
 >   - One might worry that *almost every* granularity produces overly lenient penalties.
 This does not appear to be the case.
 To keep $Q_u$ the same (and elide questions of changing the u representations), suppose the actual actions are quite granular, but we grade the penalty on some coarser interval which we believe produces appropriate penalties.
 Then refine the penalty interval arbitrarily; by applying the triangle inequality for each $u\in \mathcal{U}_A$  in the penalty calculation, we see that the penalty is monotonically increasing in the action granularity.
 On the other hand, $a_\text{unit}$ remains a single action, so the scaled penalty also has this property.
 > - As long as $\text{ImpactUnit} > 0$, it will appropriately scale other impacts, as we expect it varies right along with those impacts it scales.
-Although having potentiallysmall denominators in utility functions is generally bad, I think it's fine here.
+Although having potentially small denominators in utility functions is generally bad, I think it's fine here.
 > - If the current step's immediate or long-term $\text{ImpactUnit}=0$, we can simply assign 1.01 penalty to each non-$\varnothing$ action, compelling the agent to inaction.
 If we have the agent indicate that it has entered this mode, we can take it offline immediately.
 > - One might worry that impact can be "hidden" in the lesser of the long-term and immediate penalties; halving $N$ fixes this.